 Although agriculture still plays an important role in the economy of some municipalities, major of the people are now engaged in tertiary industries such as trading and other services.
-The province is home to many manufacturing plants especially in Taytay and Rodriquez towns.
+The province is home to many manufacturing plants especially in Cainta, Taytay and Rodriquez (Montalban) towns.
 People living near Laguna de Bay, largest lake in the country, depend on fishing for their livelihood.

 RELATED: Profile of Isabela Province